Thytu/The-Lottery-Ticket-Hypothesis/README.md

 ## Roadmap

 - [X] Add a results section for each model architecture
-- [ ] Plot the evolution of the iteration of early-stopping
+- [X] Plot the evolution of iteration for early-stopping
-- [ ] Plot the evolution of the iteration of early-stopping with weight resetting
+- [ ] Plot the evolution of iteration for early-stopping with weight resetting
 - [X] Plot the graph based on the mean of five exeperiments
 - [X] Add the min and max values in each plots
 - [X] Add experiments with `Conv-2` on CIFAR10